helen-tong/airbnb_1/README.md

 ## Background

 Airbnb is an online marketplace for arranging and offering lodging and tourism experiences.
-Many individuals have been able to earn an extra stream of income through Airbnb by renting out lodging such as homes, apartments, private rooms lofts, and all kinds of other living space.
+Many individuals have been able to earn an extra stream of income through Airbnb by renting out lodging such as homes, apartments, private rooms, lofts, and all kinds of other living space.
 Airbnb was founded in 2008 and had since made a huge impact in the tourism industry.
 According to [Airbnb Wikipedia](https://declara.com/content/A5YPWkg8), as of October 2018, it had over 1,000,000 listings in 34,000 cities and 190 countries.
 Airbnb has revolutionized the lodging market by providing opportunities for individuals to make extra income, keep hotel rates in check, and offer travelers more lodging options.
 Today, we will be mainly looking at Airbnb listings in San Francisco, specifically diving deeply on and how the listing price are determined by looking at all of its 2019 listings.

 ---